 3 – Give Them All a Defined Role

 Before they reach in and take over certain aspects of your wedding planning, take the time to assign specific roles to each person that’s close to you.
-That may be your Mom, new Mother-in-law, bridesmaids, maid of honor, sisters, etc. Make your task list as early as possible, then give encouragement to each person as they complete it.
-This would be a good opportunity to outsource some of those tasks you aren’t keen on completing yourself.
+That may be your Mom, new Mother-in-law, bridesmaids, maid of honor, sisters, etc. Make your task list as early as possible, then give each person encouragement as they complete it.
+This would be an excellent opportunity to outsource some of those tasks you aren’t keen on completing yourself.

 4 - Don’t Argue with Reality

-The reality of the situation is that some people are just going to be difficult to manage during this process.
-When you start arguing with this reality and get in “this should be” type of mentality, you’re setting yourself up for a stressful experience.
+The reality of the situation is that some people will be challenging to manage during this process.
+When you start arguing with this reality and get into a “this should be like this” type of mentality, you’re setting yourself up for a stressful experience.
 Set boundaries, be firm, assign tasks, but also accept that everyone is different and try to appreciate them for who they are.

 5 – Be Flexible Without Altering Your Vision

-Sometimes, the problem with relenting a little is that you end up relenting a lot, and then end up resenting the people that caused you to have a wedding that wasn’t part of your original vision.
+Sometimes, the problem with relenting a little is that you end up conceding a lot and then resenting the people who caused you to have a wedding that wasn’t part of your original vision.

-The truth is, no wedding is going to go off completely without a hiccup or two, so flexibility is a must.
-But it’s also important to keep your vision in mind so you can manage all the people and their expectations and still have the wedding of your dreams.
+The truth is, no wedding is going to go off entirely without a hiccup or two, so flexibility is a must.
+But it’s also essential to keep your vision in mind so you can manage all the people and their expectations and still have the wedding of your dreams.